We've been featured in:

 Having proof that a third party breached their duty of care and how you were injured from this is essential in pavement accident claims.
 Some examples of useful types of evidence you could gather include:

-- Photographs of the cause of the accident and your visible injuries.
+• Photographs of the cause of the accident and your visible injuries.
+You may need a ruler or measuring tape to show the depth or elevation of a pavement slab.

-- Contact details of potential witnesses.
-These can be used to collect witness statements later on in the claims process.
+• Contact information of anyone who might have seen the accident.
+These can be used by a solicitor to collect witness statements later on in the process.

 If you have an eligible public liability claim and would like help collecting as much evidence as you can, one of our solicitors could assist.
 They have experience handling claims for falls in the street and can ensure your case is brought forward within the correct time frame.